All Episodes

 And so in the short term, I think that will definitely happen.

-And it's just a question of what the numbers are, because ultimately, however big that swelling of the crowd is, they're gonna have to match that uh from an enforcement perspective, so that they don't use to have to use the force multipliers that make things get out of control, like you know, tear gas and pepper spray.
+And it's just a question of what the numbers are because ultimately, however big that swelling of the crowd is, they're going to have to match that from an enforcement perspective so that they don't have to use the force multipliers that make things get out of control, like, you know, tear gas and pepper spray.

-So I think if you're gonna get it under control, you really just need to make sure that your numbers in terms of enforcement are greater than what they're gonna be able to dish out in the streets on the on the other side of things.
+So I think if you're going to get it under control, you really just need to make sure that your numbers in terms of enforcement are greater than what they're going to be able to dish out in the streets on the other side of things.

-And that's where you'll see it maintain more of a peaceful posture than if you know they're they're overwhelmed and and um don't have any support from local PD and don't have any support from the local government.
+And that's where you'll see it maintain more of a peaceful posture than if they're overwhelmed and don't have any support from local PD and don't have any support from the local government.

-Well, yeah, because that's I mean, that's what uh that's what I've seen is there's like what nine, nine hundred uh federal agents that are available to even protect these buildings.
+Well, yeah, because that's, I mean, that's what that's what I've seen is there's like, what, nine, 900 federal agents that are available to even protect these buildings.

 And it's the same thing as 2020.